kyriakidisdimitrios/OpenMP-cpp/README.md

 # OpenMP-cpp

 ## Introduction
-This project demonstrates the usage of OpenMP in C++ for parallel programming.
+This project demonstrates the usage of OpenMP in C++ for parallel computing.

 ## CPP files
 .cpp files have names like test1, test2 etc. I have the code annotated on file.